SylwiaGrudkowska/JDemetra-documentation/pages/theory/benchmarking.md

 Benchmarking[^86] is a procedure widely used when for the same target variable the two or more sources of data with different frequency are available.
-Generally, the two sources of data do not agree, as an aggregate of higher-frequency measurements is not necessarily equal to the less-aggregated measurement.
+Generally, the two sources of data rarely agree, as an aggregate of higher-frequency measurements is not necessarily equal to the less-aggregated measurement.
 Moreover, the sources of data may have different reliability.
 Usually it is thought that less frequent data are more trustworthy as they are based on larger samples and compiled more precisely.
-The more reliable measurements are considered as benchmarks.
+The more reliable measurement is considered as a benchmark.

 Benchmarking also occurs in the context of seasonal adjustment.
 Seasonal adjustment causes discrepancies between the annual totals of the